 The P2PValue project made a comprehensive study about commons-based peer production networks in order to extract basic, high level design requirements for IT infrastructure to support their activities.
 Their results came out in 2016.
 This project was continued with the p2pModels project.

-Agent-centric and p2p NRP-CAS
+Flow-based and Agent-centric and p2p NRP-CAS

 This will be the next generation NRP-CAS, making the server-based NRP-CAS obsolete.